-The pandemic has forced us to change in lots of ways and this doesn’t stop with bike racing.
-The lack of competition over the last year has driven me to do something I didn’t think I would, I started Zwift racing.
+Through 2020 and to a degree through 2021, the pandemic forced us to change in lots of ways and this doesn’t stop with bike racing.
+The lack of competition over the last 2 years has driven me to do something I didn’t think I would, I started Zwift racing.

 As a road racer, having seen the way Zwift races are ridden and some of the things that can impact the results, I had no desire to enter its world.
 It’s cycling and racing, but also something completely different, like another discipline of the sport.

 On top of that, I didn’t feel I had the need to stare at virtual worlds to help me through a training session on the turbo.
 I was quite happy staring at numbers on my Garmin as long as I had music to listen to or something to watch.
 How wrong I was…

 In the winter of 2020, the combination of terrible weather and an enforced 2 week isolation period made the appeal to find something to help me through indoor training grow.

 Before I knew it, the Zwift app was installed on my mac and I was picking what colour and length of socks I wanted my avatar to wear (If it’s not white and the tallest option you are wrong).

 I have to admit, it’s got me.
 I’m not sure i’d be able to train on the turbo without it now.